 - Narrow down the options.
-Choose three concepts you think fit the scenario best and weigh the potential of each.
+Choose three concepts you think fit the college application essay prompt best and weigh the potential of each.
 Which idea can you develop further and not lose the reader?
 Which captures more of who you really are?

 - Choose your story to tell.
 From the thoughts you’ve narrowed down, pick one.
 You should have enough supporting details to rely on this as an excellent demonstration of your abilities, achievements, perseverance, or beliefs.

 Map out what you’re going to write by making an outline.

 Architects use a blue print.
 A webpage is comprised of code.
 Cooks rely on recipes.
 What do they have in common?
 They have a plan.
 The rules for writing a good essay are no different.
 After you brainstorm, you’ll know what you want to say, but you must decide how you’re going to say it.
 Create an outline that breaks down the essay into sections.

 - All good stories have a beginning, a middle, and an end.
 Shape your story so that it has an introduction, body, and conclusion.
 Following this natural progression will make your essay coherent and easy to read.

 - Strategize.
 How are you going to open your essay?
 With an anecdote?
 A question?
 Dialogue?
 Use of humor?
 Try to identify what the tone of your essay is going to be based on your ideas.